fdsCG/java-common-pitfalls/markdowns/welcome.md

 @[No, you can't modify a String object]({"stubs": ["src/main/java/com/yourself/Pitfalls.java"], "command": "com.yourself.PitfallsRunner#immutable"})

-Here to obtain the expected string you have to reference the new String object returned by the methode call: `s = s.toUpperCase();`.
+To print the expected string you have to update the reference to the new String object returned by the method `toUpperCase`

+`s = s.toUpperCase();`.

 Actually, it's possible to update a String object using introspection but I've never seen a good reason to do that.